ahsu1230/ReactShakeShack/README.md

 ## Objective
 Today, you will be creating an order management system at your favorite fast food chain Shake Shack Burgers!
 In this exercise, you will learn the following concepts:
- - HTML & CSS Basics
+ - HTML DOM & CSS Basics
  - CSS Selectors
  - Using `<button>` and `onClick`
  - Using `<input>` and `onChange`